-- 3 tbsp soy sauce (I used Bragg’s liquid aminos)
+- 3 tbsp soy sauce I used Bragg’s liquid aminos

-- 2 tbsp white or rice vinegar
+- 2 tbsp rice vinegar white vinegar or apple cider vinegar

 - 4 tbsp sesame oil

-- 1 inch piece ginger
+- 1 inch piece ginger fresh

-- 2 tbsp raw honey or maple syrup
+- 2 tbsp honey or maple syrup

 - 1 tsp onion powder